Skip to content

 • refinement: int

-Probe the value of an expression on a point region
+Probe the value of a scalar expression on a point region.

 • expression: expression - Expression to evaluate at point.